A very bad theory about theories

 - the RationalWiki article on scientific theory

 This is unfortunate.
-What this means is that an unknown number of students and curious onlookers are being taught an incorrect understanding of what scientists mean when they refer to theories.
-Redefining “theory” to mean something well established tries to make a shortcut around an assessment of evidence, by saying that “theory” means well-established, therefore when scientists call something a theory they mean it is well established.
-This is ultimately an argument from authority, i.e., rather than giving evidence for a conjecture, the argument says that scientists who know the evidence have given their blessing to the conjecture by calling it a “theory”.
+What this means is that an millions of students and curious onlookers are being exposed to an incorrect understanding of what scientists mean when they refer to theories.
+Redefining “theory” to mean something well established tries to make a shortcut around an assessment of evidence, i.e., the argument is that, on the grounds that “theory” means something well established, the use of “theory” for evolution means that evolution is well established.
+This is ultimately an argument from authority, i.e., rather than giving evidence for something, the argument says that scientists who know the evidence have already given it their blessing by calling it a “theory”.

-Fortunately, the mistaken definition has not yet spread into dictionaries.
-Based on my brief survey of online dictionaries (Merriam-Webster, Oxford, Cambridge, Collins), I think we are better off relying on dictionaries instead of scientists to tell us what “theory” means.
-For instance, Merriam-Webster gives 6 definitions
+Fortunately, the mistaken definition has not yet spread into genuine dictionaries.
+Based on my brief survey of online dictionaries (Merriam-Webster, Oxford, Cambridge, Collins) as of 2018, we are better off relying on dictionaries instead of scientists to tell us what “theory” means.
+For instance, Merriam-Webster gives 6 definitions, most of which align with theoryC or theoryA:

 - a plausible or scientifically acceptable general principle or body of principles offered to explain phenomena (the wave theory of light)